craddis1/ws_bk_theory/README.md

 - The_bispectrum.nb: Main file used in computation exports terms into .json files

-Outputs are stored from mathematica in .json files in mathematica_expr Also read_mathematica.ipynb can be used for converting from mathematica to python formatting.
+Outputs are stored from mathematica in .json files in mathematica_expr - also read_mathematica.ipynb can be used for converting from mathematica to python formatting.

 Terms for other kernels can also be provided or computed from the The_bispectrum.nb - format can also be flexible.